samfoo/spite-game/index.markdown

 last play.

-If the fake joker pile is exhausted, further actions that would have caused a player to earn fake joker(s), including any deficit in the current claim, shall cause that player to earn the next card(s) from the deck.
+If the fake joker pile is exhausted, further actions that would have caused a player to earn fake joker(s), including any shortfall in the current claim, shall cause that player to earn the next card(s) from the deck.
 Such cards are also not part of the player's regular hand, but can only be played face-up, and are not considered fake jokers for the purpose of card ranking.